 Both have similar themes of the yearning for freedom, and the urge for revenge on those that killed the main characters parents, and I believe someone who enjoyed To Aru[...], may enjoy Attack on Titan a lot more, as it concentrates more on world building, and less on the dull character drama that To Aru[..] does.

 As an orphan whose life is in the hands of space pirates, Coud has had no choice but to survive on bravado alone.
 He has nothing to live for until he finds Ren entombed amongst the treasures in the pirate ship's hold, and awakens her.
 In addition to being mysterious and beautiful, Ren can transform into a battle sword to help Coud fight and prove his strength -- but with this strength comes the bitter realization that power alone is not enough.
 Now, in a race against time, Coud must endure betrayals and fierce battles as he struggles to return Ren to her home, before it's too late...

-Both Elemental Gelade and To Aru Hikuushi e no Koiuta have the same kind of fantesy-setting.
-While there plots are somewhat different, they both share many similarities.
-Both feature romance and characters able to control wind.
+Both Elemental Gelade and To Aru Hikuushi e no Koiuta share the same kind of typical fantesy-setting.
+While there plots are somewhat different, they both share some noticable similarities.
+For instance, Elemental Gelade tells the story of a sky pirate, while To Aru Hikuushi e no Koiuta reveals the tale of a student pilot.
+Also, both feature an unusual romance and an important character who is able to control the wind.